 Each Subscription Receipt purchased under the Subscription Receipt Offering entitled the holder thereof to receive, for no additional consideration and without further action on the part of the holder thereof, on or about the date (the "Conversion Date") that the escrow release conditions (being the completion of the NioGold Arrangement and the receipt of the requisite shareholder approvals) are satisfied, a unit comprised of (i) one Common Share and (ii) one common share purchase warrant of the Corporation (each a "Unit Warrant").
 Each Unit Warrant is exercisable into one Common Share for a period of thirty-six (36) months from the closing date of the Subscription Receipt Offering at an exercise price of \$1.44, subject to early expiry in certain circumstances.
 The Unit Warrants are governed by a warrant indenture dated February 3, 2016 between the Corporation and Equity Financial Trust Company (the "2016 Warrant Indenture").
-Following the completion of the NioGold Arrangement on March 11, 2016, each Subscription
+Following the completion of the NioGold Arrangement on March 11, 2016, each Subscription Receipt was deemed to have automatically converted into a unit comprised of one Common Share and one Unit Warrant and the net proceeds of the Subscription Receipt Offering were released to the Corporation, all in accordance with the terms of the subscription receipt agreement dated February 3, 2016 between the Corporation, Dundee Securities and Equity Financial Trust Company (the "Subscription Receipt Agreement").

-Receipt was deemed to have automatically converted into a unit comprised of one Common Share and one Unit Warrant and the net proceeds of the Subscription Receipt Offering were released to the Corporation, all in accordance with the terms of the subscription receipt agreement dated February 3, 2016 between the Corporation, Dundee Securities and Equity Financial Trust Company (the "Subscription Receipt Agreement").
+On March 10, 2016, the Corporation completed the acquisition of 100% of the Black Dog property (formerly known as the Souart property), located in the Urban Barry greenstone belt, in Souart and Barry Townships, Québec (the "Black Dog Acquisition") from Multi-Ressources Boréal ("M-R Boréal") pursuant to the terms of a property purchase agreement dated February

-On February 3, 2016, the Corporation announced that it entered into a binding letter of intent with Multi-Ressources Boréal ("M-R Boréal") to acquire 100% of the Souart property, located in the Urban Barry greenstone belt, in Souart and Barry Townships, Québec (the "Souart Acquisition").
-Under the terms of the Souart Acquisition, M-R Boréal will receive consideration of 500,000 Common Shares and a cash payment of \$200,000 in exchange for 100% ownership of the 33 claims that comprise the Souart property.
-M-R Boréal will maintain a 2% NSR royalty over the Souart property, which can be redeemed by the Corporation, at any time, for \$2,000,000.
-The Souart Acquisition is subject to the approval of the TSX.
-It is expected that the Souart Acquisition will be completed in the second quarter of 2016.
+11, 2016.
+Under the terms of the Black Dog Acquisition, M-R Boréal received consideration of 500,000 Common Shares and a cash payment of \$200,000 in exchange for 100% ownership of the 33 claims that comprise the Black Dog property.
+M-R Boréal maintains a 2% NSR royalty over the Black Dog property, which can be redeemed by the Corporation, at any time, for \$2,000,000.